A Community Investment in Youth Leadership Development

 Rochester, Minnesota, is a growing community in need of skilled workers.
 RISE for Youth is a first-of-its-kind collaboration between Mayo Clinic and the Rochester branch of the National Association for the Advancement of Colored People (NAACP) designed to help students transform themselves from youth with potential into competitive and empowered talent entering the workforce.

-RISE for Youth is a four-week summer program that engages high school juniors, seniors, and college undergraduates in a program designed to enhance opportunities for post-secondary education and entry into the workforce.
-Participants will examine careers and will be partnered with mentors from Mayo Clinic and the surrounding community.
+RISE for Youth is is a four-week summer program that engages high school juniors, seniors, and college undergraduates in a program designed to enhance opportunities for post-secondary education and entry into the workforce.
+Participants will examine careers and will be partnered with mentors from Mayo Clinic.
 Through discussions and exploration of leadership and professional development topics, students will gain insightful knowledge, hands-on experience, and professional skills.

 RISE for Youth Co-Founder